Joc Pederson Player Props: Giants vs. Rays

-On Monday, Joc Pederson (.172 slugging percentage in past 10 games, with no homers) and the San Francisco Giants play the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
-First pitch is at 9:45 PM ET.
+Joc Pederson -- with an on-base percentage of .226 in his past 10 games, 115 points lower than his season-long percentage -- will be in action for the San Francisco Giants against the Tampa Bay Rays, with Zack Littell on the mound, on August 15 at 9:45 PM ET.

-In his most recent game he had a one-hit showing (1-for-5) against the Rangers.
+In his previous game he had a one-hit showing (1-for-3) against the Rays.

 Joc Pederson Game Info & Props vs. the Rays